kkennis/sfrentsvisualreport/README.md

 Some coming TODOS:

 - Fix initial SF orientation - it's currently laying on its side, and has to be dragged into a better position with the mouse
-- Create web framework to hold the data and deploy it
+- Deploy the data (web framework?)

 A screencast of the technology can be found [here](https://www.youtube.com/watch?v=wuwfU0DDcJU).